|Get Trip Waypoints from GPS # 1115 Back to Directory Review Date:2019.06.07|

 See GMap Draw and Save"

-- When you have completed your tracing, right click on any point, and click the menu choice that says "Bivouac Display Waypoint Text".
+- When you have completed your tracing, right click on any point, and scroll down to the bottom of the menu.
+You see a choice that says "Bivouac Display Waypoint Text".
 This pops up a box that shows the waypoints you created, in Bivouac format.

 - Cut and paste the above bivouac waypoints into the normal "WayPoints" field in your trip report or road record.